 CJEU, Case C-556/17, Alekszij Torubarov v Bevándorlási és Menekültügyi Hivatal, 29 July 2019.

-According to the information provided by the NDGAP, this number includes the appeals submitted against the decisions on status withdrawal.
+According to the information provided by the NDGAP earlier, this number also includes the appeals submitted against the decisions on status withdrawal.

-Information provided by the National Judicial Office on 14 January 2021.
+Information provided by the National Office for the Judiciary on 18 January 2022.

 This refers both to state-funded and NGO-funded legal assistance.